alikagupta/BSE_Portfolio_2025/index.md

 ## Digital Biquad Filter:

 In an effort to make my flex sensor data more consistent, I explored ways to create a low-pass filter.
 The goal of this is to push frequencies past a certain threshold to zero.
 The first step was recording the raw, unaveraged data from the flex sensor.
 I used a discrete fourier transform (see MATLAB Code for the discrete Fourier transform in the appendix) to plot a sample of this data when my knee was at 90° for a few seconds.
-This data was plotted in magnitude with respect to frequency, meaning it tells you what frequencies are represented in the data and how much of each frequency is there.
-This is the figure below:
+This data was plotted in magnitude with respect to frequency, meaning it tells you what frequencies are represented in the data and how much of each frequency is there (Figure 4).
 <div align="center">
   <img src="plot.png" width="70%" height="70%">
 </div>